Citizens' assembly: Guardrails

-Especially when juries or assemblies have more than advisory powers, the checks and balances grow to ensure that those participating can't make unilateral decisions or concentrate power.
+Especially when juries or assemblies have more than advisory powers, the checks and balances grow to ensure that those participating cannot make unilateral decisions or concentrate power.
 In Athenian democracy, for example, this meant a complex array of carrots and sticks as guardrails that successfully blunted the temptation of corruption. Étienne Chouard argues that in large part because elected politicians wrote the constitutions, that governments that use elections have far fewer guardrails in place than those based largely on sortition.

 Some worry that assemblies might not provide the same accountability as elections to prevent members from engaging in inappropriate behavior.
 Pierre Étienne Vandamme points to other methods of accountability (including from separate citizens' assemblies) and the benefits of being able to vote one's conscience and not being subject to the same external pressures as elected politicians.
 Assemblies can also provide a check on elected officials by setting and enforcing the rules governing them, instead of politicians self-policing.